Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 - If they are taking care for someone else: They can receive 2/3 pay up to $200/day or $2,000 total.

-To receive Emergency Paid Family and Medical Leave, employees must be on the payroll of 30 days, and
+To receive Emergency Paid Family and Medical Leave, employees must be on the payroll for at least 30 days, and

 - They cannot work or telework (work from home), and